-Using a large cookie scoop, scoop 2-3 Tablespoons of the batter and drop onto prepared baking sheet - at least 2 inches apart.
-Make sure the mounds are compact and neat, as pictured above.
+- Using a large cookie scoop, scoop 2 Tablespoons of the mixture and place onto prepared baking sheet - at least 2 inches apart.
+Make sure the mounds are very compact and neat, as pictured above.

-Bake until lightly golden brown, about 20 minutes.
+- Bake until lightly golden brown, about 20 minutes.
 Make sure to rotate the pan to ensure even baking.
 Otherwise some tops may burn.
-Allow to cool completely on the baking sheets.
-Cover macaroons tightly and store in the refrigerator for 5 days or 3 days at room temperature.
+Allow to cool completely on the baking sheets before enjoying.
+Cover leftover macaroons tightly and store in the refrigerator for 5 days or 3 days at room temperature.
 Macaroons freeze well, up to 2 months.
 Thaw overnight in the refrigerator.

 For the Almond Joy Macaroons: after you scooped mounds of batter onto the cookie sheet to bake, press 1 almond into the tops of each mound.
 Bake as directed.
 Melt 4 ounces of pure semi-sweet, bittersweet, or milk chocolate and drizzle over cooled macaroons.

 For the Funfetti Macaroons: gently mix in 1/2 cup of sprinkles into the batter and bake as directed.